The best hotels in Alicante

 Luceros is the transport hub of Alicante.
 The TRAM interchange here puts you 15 minutes from Playa de San Juan, 25 minutes from the airport, and a direct line north to Benidorm.
 If you're mixing city stays with day trips, this location is genuinely practical.

 Ensanche is the business district and runs along Gran Vía and Avenida de la Constitución.
 Less charming than Casco Antiguo, but the hotels here are properly set up for working travelers.
-AC Hotel Alicante is the standout.
 Restaurants on Calle San Fernando and around Plaza del Mar are solid without being tourist-pitched.

-Eurostars Mediterranea Plaza on Plaza de los Luceros is popular with Spanish weekend visitors, which is usually a good sign.
-The square itself isn't particularly beautiful, but you're 12 minutes walk from the Explanada and 15 from the beach. close enough that it doesn't feel remote.
+Plaza de los Luceros is popular with Spanish weekend visitors, which is usually a good sign.
+The square itself isn't particularly beautiful, but you're 12 minutes walk from the Explanada and 15 from the beach.
+Close enough that it doesn't feel remote.

 Quieter sand, local crowds, clifftop views.
 Alicante without the tourist scrum.

 Playa de San Juan stretches for 7 km northeast of the city and has room to breathe even in August.
 It's where Alicante families actually spend their summers.
-Hotel SB Portblue Spa sits right on the beach. it's genuinely family-focused with a proper spa, not just a plunge pool and a sign.
+Beachfront properties here are genuinely family-focused with proper spas and pool facilities, not just a plunge pool and a sign.

 Cabo de las Huertas is the rocky headland between San Juan and the city proper.
-Sercotel Suites del Mar sits above the coves here with some of the best sea views in the province.
-The water is clearer than Postiguet, the crowds are locals rather than package tourists, and evenings on the terrace are properly romantic.
+Clifftop addresses above the coves here have some of the best sea views in the province.
+The water is clearer than Postiguet, the crowds are locals rather than package tourists, and evenings on a terrace are properly romantic.

 The luxury tier.
 Worth the drive.
 Don't apologize for the price.

 Calpe is 60 km north of Alicante and built around the Peñón de Ifach, a 332-meter rock that juts into the sea.
-Gran Hotel Sol y Mar sits on Playa de la Fossa, which is one of the genuinely beautiful beaches on the Costa Blanca.
-At $265-420/night, you're paying for views, space, and a resort experience that the city hotels simply can't match.
+Playa de la Fossa is one of the genuinely beautiful beaches on the Costa Blanca.
+At $265-420/night, the top-end resorts here offer views, space, and a resort experience that city hotels simply can't match.

 Villajoyosa is 30 km south of Calpe and far less visited.
-The old town is painted in brilliant colors right on the waterfront. originally so fishermen could identify their houses from the sea.
-Hotel El Montiboli perches on Punta del Montiboli above its own private cove.
-It's our highest-rated hotel for a reason.
+The old town is painted in brilliant colors right on the waterfront, originally so fishermen could identify their houses from the sea.
+Clifftop properties above the private coves here are our highest-rated options for a reason: seclusion, sea views, and no tourist scrum.

 Both towns are served by the TRAM from Alicante, though the ride to Calpe is 90 minutes.
 A rental car makes more sense if you're staying in this region for several days and want to explore the surrounding coastline.
 But as a dedicated 2-3 night splurge?
 Completely worth it.